 Planning a trip to Rome?
 Please take me with you.
-It is, without doubt, one of the most wonderful cities I have ever visited.
+It is, without a doubt, one of the most wonderful cities I have ever visited.
 There’s something magical in the air you just can’t describe.
 It’s an energy, electric in the air.
 A feeling that everything is happening all around you, immersing you in a beautiful slice of life just begging to be explored and experienced.
 The smells, the sounds, the food.
 It’s a place that really should be on everyone’s travel bucket list.

 If you’re planning your first trip to Rome but aren’t quite sure what to expect, here are my top tips on things you absolutely must know before you go.